Chiapas Textiles + Folk Art Study Tour: Deep Into the Maya World — February 26-March 7, 2019

 We’ll also stop in Romerillo to see the larger than life pine-bough covered Maya blue and green crosses.
 Return to San Cristobal del Las Casas and dinner on your own.
 Lunch along the way.
 Return to San Cristobal de Las Casas in time for dinner on your own.
 (B, L)

-Thursday, March 8: Depart.
+Thursday, March 7: Depart.
 We will coordinate departures with included van service from San Cristobal de las Casas to the Tuxtla Gutierrez airport.
-Please schedule your flight departure time for mid- to late afternoon.
+We will offer one-scheduled van service that is covered in your fees, based on departure time for the majority.
+It takes 1-1/2 hours to get to Tuxtla, plus an hour for check-in.
 You will connect from Tuxtla to Mexico City and then on to your home country.
 If you are going from Tuxtla to Oaxaca, you can fly direct on AeroMar.
 We will coordinate departure times and your trip will cover the cost of transportation from the hotel to the airport.

 What Is Included

 • 9 nights lodging at a top-rated San Cristobal de las Casas hotel within easy walking distance to the historic center

 • 9 breakfasts • 6 lunches • 2 dinners